pinojs/pino/docs/api.md

 #### `onChild` (Function)

 The `onChild` function is a synchronous callback that will be called on each creation of a new child, passing the child instance as its first argument.
+Any error thrown inside the callback will be uncaught and should be handled inside the callback.
 ```js
 const parent = require('pino')({ onChild: (instance) => {
   // Exceute call back code for each newly created child.